top of page

 101st-airborne-day-veteran-ike-jacket_1_

-The two jackets above were worn by 101st Glider Troops (death crates!) spot the Glider Badge in place of the PWings.
-The last medal bar is either the French or Belgian Croix-de-Guerre.
-On the pocket is an interesting feature, two marksman awards, the one on the left is Expert level with 3 bars and the one of the right is Advanced, Proving again that you can have more than one marksman award.
-Expect everyone to tell you "nobody ever did that...."
-The collar dog has the crossed cannons, signifying that this SGT was in the Glider borne Field Artillery.
+For the jacket on the left, the last ribbon on the right of the lower medal bar looks like the French Croix-de-Guerre.
+On the pocket is an interesting feature: two marksmanship awards.
+The award on the left is Expert (highest award) Level with 3 Weapon Qualification Clasps and the one on the right is Sharpshooter (middle award) Level with one Weapon Qualification Clasp, proving again that you can have more than one marksman award.
+Expect everyone to tell you, "Nobody ever did that...."
+The collar dog has the crossed cannons, signifying that this Technician Fourth Grade (T4) was in the Glider-Borne Field Artillery.

 5493458.jpg